 Comparing New Vehicles to Older Ones

-During the next year, you may see 2016 vehicles with the old fuel economy estimates on the window sticker along side 2017 vehicles with estimates based on the new calculations.
+You may see 2016 vehicles with the old fuel economy estimates on the window sticker along side 2017 vehicles with estimates based on the new calculations.
 To help you compare vehicles with new and older ratings more easily, the estimates in Find and Compare Cars have been adjusted: